cognitedata/toolkit/README.md

 # Official Cognite Data Fusion project templates

+> [!NOTE]
+> **ALPHA**
+>
+> The templates and the `cdf-tk` tool are currently in ALPHA.
+The scope in alpha is on Asset Performance Management focused on Infield (Digital Operator Rounds).
+The templates and tooling will be continously improved throughout moving towards beta and general availability.

+## Getting started

+> [!IMPORTANT]
+>
+> To use this template, you will need to
+> 1. Make your own copy of this repository
+> 2. Change yaml-files that control the modules that are relevant to your Cognite Data Fusion projects(s)
+> 3. Install the `cdf-tk` cli tool that can verify and deploy the modules you have configured
+> 4. Optionally, set up GitHub Actions that deploy configuration changes as CI/CD

+## Quickstart

+### Toolkit

 The CDF Toolkit is a command-line interface (`cdf-tk`) used for configuring and administrating Cognite Data Fusion (CDF) projects.
 It supports three different modes of operation: